 - Once the gravy starts to boil, drop in the paneer cubes (discard the water in which the paneer was being soaked).
 Check the consistency of the gravy and water if needed.

-- Cover and cook on minimum heat for 5 minutes to let the paneer infuse with all the flavors.
-Serve hot with naans or rotis!
+- Cover and cook on lowest heat for 5 minutes to let the paneer cubes infuse with all the flavors.
+Serve the rice, creamy & delicious methi malai paneer warm with naans or rotis!
+Enjoy!